-Hossein Khiabanian is a professor at Rutgers University.
+Hossein Khiabanian is an assistant professor at Rutgers University.
 In the Rabadan lab, Hossein's research was in quantitative biology—specifically, developing statistical methods to analyze genomic data, from the study of the molecular epidemiology of disease-causing organisms to investigating the genetics underlying human diseases.
 He also worked on methods for the early detection of outbreaks, real-time disease surveillance, and analyzing electronic health records.
 Prior to joining Dr. Rabadan’s group, he was a member of the Observational Cosmology group at Brown University, where he received his Ph.D. in Physics.

 Joseph Chan is an Oncology and Post-doctoral Fellow in Computational Biology at Memorial Sloan Kettering Cancer Center.
 He received his B.S. in Biomedical Computation at Stanford University and graduated from the Columbia University MSTP program in 2014 with an MD and PhD in computational biology.
 His PhD dissertation, under the mentorship of Dr. Rabadan, focused on developing novel techniques in algebraic and network topology of influenza evolution.
 In particular, he modeled the global spread of seasonal influenza as a network that predicted the importance of different nodes (locations) in the transmission of the virus.
 He also developed a novel method based on algebraic topology that captured clonal and reticulate evolution in viruses.
 The second half of his thesis focused on cancer—in particular, the detection of gene fusions in glioblastoma, which led to the discovery of targetable, recurrent FGFR-TACC and EGFR-SEPT14 fusions.

 Rachel Melamed is currently a postdoctoral researcher in the Rzhetsky Lab at The University of Chicago.
 She received her Ph.D. from the Department of Biomedical Informatics at Columbia in 2015.
 Her undergraduate concentration was in computer science at Brown University.
 After a stint in software engineering, Rachel worked as a research assistant at the Benoist-Mathis Lab at Harvard Medical School, where she analyzed microarray data to understand mechanisms of T-cell activation as well as to compare mouse models of autoimmune disease.
 She has also worked on understanding cell signaling in immune cell types, and in immune-derived cancer cells, using many-dimensional single cell cytometric measurements.